Ahdhn/RXMeshDocs/docs/rxmesh/managing_attributes.md

 This section explains how to define, check, and remove attributes in `RXMeshStatic`.
 Attributes in RXMesh are strongly typed and always associated with a specific mesh element (vertex, edge, or face).
 You can create attributes from scratch, load them from data in memory, or copy the shape and layout from an existing attribute.

-> For manipulating attribute values—access, memory movement, or math—see the [Attributes](attributes.md) section.
+> For manipulating attribute values, i.e., access, memory movement, or math, see the [Attributes](attributes.md) section.

 ---

 ## **Adding Attributes**

+Attribute names must be unique across all vertex, edge, and face attributes in the same `RXMeshStatic` instance.

 ### From Scratch